badoet/ionic-framework/core/src/components/footer/readme.md

-# ion-footer
+# syg-footer

 Footer is a root component of a page that sits at the bottom of the page.
-Footer can be a wrapper for ion-toolbar to make sure the content area is sized correctly.
+Footer can be a wrapper for syg-toolbar to make sure the content area is sized correctly.

 <!-- Auto Generated Below -->